Early College Academy

 The ECA Selection Committee is made up of high school staff.
 They review the overall picture of a student’s academic performance by considering the following:

-- Minimum cumulative GPA of 2.50 or higher and ACT/SAT or ECC Accuplacer college-ready scores – testing into English Composition I and Contemporary Math or College Algebra.
+- Minimum cumulative GPA of 2.50 or higher and ECC Accuplacer college-ready scores – testing into English Composition I and Contemporary Math or College Algebra.
 GPA is based on three semesters of attendance – freshman year and first term of sophomore year.
+The ACT/SAT may be utilized for placement if taken; however, the ACT/SAT test is not required.

 - Official student disciplinary record and attendance record from school.